- About UHD

 Name / Title Compliance Area / Phone

-Faculty Senate President and Associate Professor, Social Sciences
+Faculty Senate President and Associate Professor of Management, Marketing and Business Administration

 Chair and Associate Professor, Natural Sciences